kuvivek/drivingTheoryInGermany/README.md

 If my speed is too high, I may not be able to brake in time. ❌In wooded areas, there is also a risk of unexpected game crossing the road.

 234. You are driving a heavily loaded car.
 Why should you maintain a greater safety distance to the vehicle ahead?
 Because
 ✅ the braking distance may be extended
 ✅ the handling of the car may vary
-❌my reaction time may become longer
+❌ my reaction time may become longer
 **Comment**:  For heavily loaded vehicles, the braking distance may be longer due to the weight.
 The load also influences driving behavior.
 The reaction time (approx. 1 second) normally remains the same.

 235. Why must you be particularly careful here?
 (A car coming from the left and no traffic signal mentioned.
 The car can either go straight or to left and there is lots of leaves lying around on the road.
 This could be wet and slippery)